aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

 ##### 3. Enable and start Apache web server
 You can use the `services` key to define which services should be enabled or disabled when the instance is launched.
-On Linux systems, this key is supported by using `sysvinit`.
+On Linux systems, this key is supported by using the `sysvinit` key.
 ```yaml
   WebServerInstance:
     Type: AWS::EC2::Instance